On Air Now

 It’s important everyone knows you do more work than anybody else.
 And this is why you are so great.

-11. Practice some more
+11. Practise some more

 Seriously.
 It never ends.
 NEVER.